 The Ottawa Team

-As co-prez of last year’s inaugural Ottawa conference, she was super excited when she realized that so many high school students share the same interest – medicine.
-Passionate and excited, Linda is looking forward to hosting an amazing conference!
+As co-prez of last year’s inaugural Ottawa conference, she was super excited to see so many high school students who share the same interest.
+Passionate and motivated, Linda is super pumped to host another amazing conference!

 Vice President Internal

-Annie Zhang is currently a grade 11 student studying in the IB program at Colonel By Secondary School and hopes to follow a path in the medicinal field.
+Jackson is a grade 11 student in the IB program at Colonel By Secondary School and hopes to follow a path in the medicinal field.

 Jackson had the opportunity to volunteer at some different hospitals, most notably a hospital abroad in India.
 There, he witnessed many surgeries in person and met with many well-known surgeons, which developed his interest in medicine.

 During Jackson’s free time or when he is procrastinating, he watches Netflix or scrolls through memes on Reddit.
 He also enjoys freestyle skiing and hopes that he’ll be good enough one day to impress others with his skiing.
 Jackson is very excited to be a part of OMS 2018 and is looking forward to bringing an awesome conference this year.

 Aryan Singh is a grade 11 student currently enrolled at Longfields-Davidson Heights Secondary School.
 Aryan has a passion for helping people in need, and this has inspired him to become a medical doctor someday.
 When Aryan was given the opportunity to be a part of the OMS 2018 executive team, he was thrilled because he would be with a group of individuals who are as passionate about science and medicine as he is.

 For the past four years, Aryan has been working on many research projects at the Ottawa Hospital Research Institute, and most recently, Carleton University.
 These research projects have varied from creating treatments for HIV to developing a diagnostic test for Breast Cancer.